LinuxMainframe/Speculate/README.md

 - Contributing code or fixing bugs
 - Writing tutorials or documenting workflows

-Speculate is committed to making computational chemistry accessible and efficient.
+SpeculateQM is committed to making computational chemistry accessible and efficient.
 Join us in building a tool that empowers chemists around the globe!